dkackman/captioner/readme.md

 Goals

-[x] Generically tag an entire directory strucutre of photos (a man and woman pose in front of a chirstmas tree) (done) [] Train a model to recognize family members and pets
+- [x] Generically tag an entire directory strucutre of photos (a man and woman pose in front of a chirstmas tree)
+- [ ] Train a model to recognize family members and pets
-- Specifically caption an entire directory strucutre of photos (Don and Daisy pose in front of a chirstmas tree)
+- [ ] Specifically caption an entire directory strucutre of photos (Don and Daisy pose in front of a chirstmas tree)
-- Make an image search and organizer tool on top of that
+- [ ] Make an image search and organizer tool on top of that
-- Create a stable diffusion LoRA from the specifically tagged photos (imagine a picutre of Don and Daisy in front of a christamas tree on USS Yorktown)
+- [ ] Create a stable diffusion LoRA from the specifically tagged photos (imagine a picutre of Don and Daisy in front of a christamas tree on USS Yorktown)

 ## Install